Previous Post – Day 3 – Chele to Tamagaon

 - Nepal Govt Survey Dept 1:50,000 topos: 2983 16 Lomanthan

-Given the importance of staying well- hydrated at altitude, especially if you are taking Diamox for acclimatization, the cook team kept the liquids coming all day.
+Given the importance of staying well- hydrated at altitude, especially if you are taking Diamox for acclimatization, the cook team kept the liquids coming at each meal.
 All of us were making use of the drug as a prophylaxis except for Rob, who had just done the Everest Base Camp trek and was already well-acclimatized.

 By the time we left around 7:45 the tents were already down and the duffels had been bundled and assigned to the various porters.
 The government-set maximum load for a porter is a whopping 30 kilograms although I think some of our guys were carrying somewhat more.
 I never did pick up one of the porters’ load to see what it felt like.
 Even if I had, carrying it for a few minutes would hardly come close to the six hours the porters put in.